antoinelyset/bmo/README.md

 end
 ```

 You should set the api_key.
+It uses Faraday internally, so just set your regular http_proxy environment variable if need to configure a proxy.

 ## License